 - Design and Technology

-- French Continuers (must have studied French in Years 9 and 10)
+- French Continuers (prerequisite: French in Years 9 and 10)

 - Information Processes and Technology

-- Japanese Continuers (must have studied Japanese in Years 9 and 10)
+- Japanese Continuers (prerequisite: Japanese in Years 9 and 10)

-- Latin Continuers (must have studied Latin in Years 9 and 10)
+- Latin Continuers (prerequisite: Latin in Years 9 and 10)

 - Legal Studies